rlauer6/openbedrock/README.md

 # Creating a persistent Session Database

-Bedrock implements persistent user sessions using an application plugin called BLM::Startup::UserSession.
+Bedrock implements persistent user sessions using an application plugin called **BLM::Startup::UserSession**.
 The reference implementation installed by Bedrock uses a MySQL database to persist user data.

 There are also implementations using PostgreSQL and SQLLite.